urzyme/urzyme.github.io/README.md

-# urzyme.github.io
+# AARS Online

-Collection of of amino acyl tRNA synthetases (aaRS).
+Collection of of aminoacyl-tRNA synthetases (AARS).
 This project is under active development and is a work in progress.

-To view the website please visit http://urzyme.github.io
+To view the website please visit http://www.aars.online

+## Creating Issues

+If you encounter an error or have any feedback, please [create an issue](https://github.com/urzyme/urzyme.github.io/issues), or contact jordan.douglas@auckland.ac.nz

+To help other users find the discussion, please use the appropriate labels when creating issues.
+For example, if you notice a mistake in the ArgRS introduction, use the [arg](https://github.com/urzyme/urzyme.github.io/labels/arg) label.